Midlife is a threshold.

 -

-Tiny Rituals: five elemental practices — simple, sensory, and free.
+Tiny Rituals: five elemental practices: simple, sensory, free

 -

-My Story: read how Focusing shaped my own midlife journey in Presence, the journal of Spiritual Directors International.
+My Story: how Focusing shaped my own midlife shift, published in Presence, the journal of Spiritual Directors International.

-These gentle resources help you begin right where you are.
+These give you a way to begin right where you are.

 The Midlife Edit